CoolCat467/fix-lwjgl/README.md

 for 32 bit Raspberry Pi OS bullseye, but I have not tested that yet.

 Eagle3820 has successfully gotten this script working on an M3 Mac!
+Lolmc0587 has successfully gotten this script working on an Orange Pi 5 with Ubuntu!

 This script might also work other platforms with arm processors, but may require minor changes.